To select Bed Change Options select the Options->Bed Change Options menu in the Sediment Data editor.

 Area-Volume Conversion Method

-* Simpson - uses Simpson for bed sorting and bed change
+* Simpson Rule - uses Simpson for bed sorting and bed change

-* Single –V - uses rectangle for bed sorting and bed change
+* Single CV - uses rectangle for bed sorting and bed change

-See the section of the technical reference manual on Volume-Area conversions for technical detail on these methods.
+The technical reference manual on Volume-Area conversions includes a detailed description of these methods.

 [1]The veneer method is sometimes - colloquially - called the “peanut butter method” because it is like trying to spread a uniform layer of sediment across all of the movable cross-section points.